Skip to: Overview

 Skip to: Further resources

-Breastfeeding mothers and parents often receive conflicting advice about whether alcohol consumption can have an effect on their baby.
+Breastfeeding mothers and lactating parents often receive conflicting advice about whether alcohol consumption can have an effect on their baby.
 While warnings are often given not to consume alcohol during pregnancy due to evidence that it could cause damage to an unborn child, the risks of consuming alcohol while breastfeeding have not received as much research attention.
-A number of studies have focused on the effects of alcohol on lactation and the infant, yet long-term outcomes are still unknown.
+A number of studies have focused on the effects of alcohol on lactation and the infant, but long-term outcomes are still unknown.